-Gen Ed Competency: Aesthetic Dimensions Use of a variety of materials to investigate the interrelationships of spaces, planes, and volumes.
+\$\$ Studio Course Fee, Gen Ed Competencies: Aesthetic Dimensions, Creativity Use of a variety of materials to investigate the interrelationships of spaces, planes, and volumes.

-ART131, Sculpture I (3 credits/4 contact hours) \$\$ Supplemental Course Fee
+ART\131, Sculpture I (3 credits/4 contact hours)

+\$\$ Studio Course Fee, Gen Ed Competencies: Aesthetic Dimensions, Creativity

 An introduction to the language of sculpture in its many facets.
 Projects will include modeling in clay, mold making, cement casting, direct carving, and found object composition.
 Personal expression through both representation and abstraction is encouraged.
 Students will need to purchase their own materials and tools.
-Prerequisite: ART121 or permission of the instructor.
-Recommended: ART122.
+Prerequisites: ART\121.
+Recommended: ART\122.

-ART147, Digital Cinematography (3 Credits)
+ART\147/COM\147, Digital Cinematography (3 cr.)

 An introduction to photographic principles as they apply to movies and video.
-This course will use both digital still and video cameras, and cover topics such as composition, depth-of-field, lenses, focal length, exposure, focus, filters, camera angles, camera operation, camera movement, visual effects, and principles of lighting and color; as well as the roles of the Director of Photography and other camera and lighting crew on a production.
+This course will use both digital still and video cameras, and cover topics such as composition, depthof-field, lenses, focal length, exposure, focus, filters, camera angles, camera operation, camera movement, visual effects, and principles of lighting and color; as well as the roles of the Director of Photography and other camera and lighting crew on a production.
 This is a hands-on course with students completing a series of practical exercises and production assignments.
+Prerequisites: ART\250 or COM\129 or COM\142.

-ART155, Watercolor I (3 credits/4 contact hours)

-\$\$ Supplemental Course Fee
+ART\155, Watercolor I (3 credits/4 contact hours) \$\$ Studio Course Fee

 In this introductory course basic methods and techniques of watercolor and opaque water-media are presented.
 Assignments and exercises in acrylic/gouache and watercolor are designed to encourage exploration of the wide range of effects possible with water-media.
 Experimental methods will be demonstrated as well as traditional techniques such as glazing, wet on wet, and layering.
 Students will be introduced to the transparent, translucent, and opaque capabilities of water-media painting.
 Composition, color, design, and art historical reference are emphasized in each of the media.
-Prerequisite: ART121.
+Prerequisites: ART\121.